Sample Answer

 Describe an ethical dilemma and its importance and relevance.

-Identify the various stakeholders and their positions
+Identify the various stakeholders and their positions.

 - Lawyers: The intimidation and bullying of an employee put the organization at risk of litigation.
-The law is against workplace bullying, and it’s the lawyers’ role to ensure that there is a positive work environment to support (Barnett & Vaicys, 2009).
+The law is against workplace bullying, and it’s the lawyers’ role to ensure a positive work environment to support (Barnett & Vaicys, 2009).
 Lawyers may be involved to reduce the risk of liability to the organization.

 Recommend a corporate policy for resolving the issue and support the recommendation with well-reasoned analysis and specific examples, including the impact on various stakeholders.